 PRIMARY KEY(device_id, region, time)

-You can execute the DESCRIBE table sensor;
+You can execute DESCRIBE table sensor; to check whether the table has been created successfully.

-Create an index when you create a table
+Create an index when creating a table

 Create a secondary index when you create a table.